joehagedorn/joehagedorn/README.md

 - 👋 Hi, I’m @joehagedorn
-- 👀 I’m interested in the fundamental processes of learning that may benefit vulnerabile communities lacking digital resources.
+- 👀 I’m interested in the fundamental processes of learning that benefit vulnerabile communities lacking digital resources.
-- 🌱 I’m currently working on developing solutions that address the question "How can regenerative agriculture be used to educate students in coding and making?"
+- 🌱 I’m currently working on developing solutions that address the question "How can regenerative agriculture be used to educate students in coding and making towards more fair economies?"
-- 💞️ I’m looking to collaborate with maker and other like minded communities.
+- 💞️ I’m looking to collaborate with maker and other like minded learning communities.
 - 📫 How to reach me joe.hagedorn@ainadesign.org
 - 👀 ainadesign.org